fabio-morea/network_visualization/README.md

   - R code for effective visualization (R + ighraph + tidyverse)
   - R code for custom layouts (R + ighraph + tidyverse)

+## pre-requisites:
+installation of R and R Studio + basic knowledge of their use.
+optional: Python interpreter installed